working-group-two/engineering-blog/pages/internship.md

 ---
 layout: default
-title: Internship
+title: Part-time job
-permalink: /internship
+permalink: /part-time-job
 ---

-# Internship
+# Part-time job for students

-Our Trondheim office is looking for an intern.
+Our Trondheim office has a part-time position open for a student who is close to finishing their degree.
-The internship is in our Product Team, where you’ll be working closely with two developers who graduated from NTNU five years ago.
+The position is in our Product Team, where you’ll be working closely with two developers who graduated from NTNU five years ago.

-## About the Product team
+## About the Product team at Working Group Two
+Working Group Two is a startup backed by Telenor and Cisco, which aims to modernize telecommunication.
-The product team at Working Group Two owns user-facing products and is responsible for driving API development by creating prototypes and example projects for partner operators and end-users.
+Our product team owns our user-facing products and is responsible for driving API development by creating prototypes and example projects for partner operators and end-users.

 Right now we have five main projects: